J.P. Morgan vs Chase

 Fidelity vs Chase

-Fidelity does not offer futures or forex, but it keeps everything else on Schwab’s list and adds crypto trading.
+Fidelity doesn’t offer trading in futures contracts or forex, but it keeps everything else on Schwab’s list and adds crypto trading.
 J.P.
-Morgan Investing does not offer crypto, futures, forex, penny stocks, or foreign securities.
-It does offer everything else on Schwab’s list.
+Morgan Investing doesn’t offer cryptocurrencies, futures, forex, or direct trading in foreign stocks.
+It does offer stocks, ETFs, options, mutual funds, and fixed-income products, but it has more limitations than Schwab and Fidelity.

-Next is investment advice.
+Then there is investment advice.
 Schwab and Fidelity both offer managed accounts.
-While J.P.
-Morgan Investing does not have an advisory program, its sister company, J.P.
-Morgan Wealth Management, does offer traditional full-service accounts.
-Only Fidelity and Schwab offer robo accounts.
+Although there is no robo service inside J.P.
+Morgan Self-Directed Investing, the firm’s broader J.P.
+Morgan wealth business does offer advisor-led investment services.
+Fidelity and Schwab both have robo accounts.

 Winner: Pretty close between Fidelity and Schwab